jandom-devel/JPPL/README.md

 # JPPL
-Java bindings for the Parma Polyhedra Library
+Java bindings for the Parma Polyhedra Library.

+## TODO

+* Use ascii_dump and ascii_load to implement Serialization
+* Implement hashCode where needed